LISTEN TO THIS ARTICLE:

 Reversible brain injury in anorexia

-All these brain changes are really concerning.
+All these brain injuries are really concerning for people with Anorexia.
 However, the good news is that they seem to be reversible.
 The study compared people who had regained some of their lost weight with another group of people who had not.
 When people gained weight back after being underweight, the changes in their brain began to reverse themselves.

 Time is a factor, though.
 Other studies have shown that this ability for the brain to heal is most prominent in younger patients.
 Additionally, these studies have not looked at people who were underweight for extended periods of time.
 It’s unknown if these brain changes can be undone if people are underweight for many years.
 The damage could be permanent.

 Dangers of eating disorders

 This all highlights how truly dangerous Anorexia Nervosa is.
 It is one of the most deadly mental health issues.
 Without treatment, 1 in 5 people with Anorexia will die of the disease.
 Even the process of regaining weight can be scary – and require hospitalization – if someone is under 75% of their ideal body weight.

 Treating brain injury in people with anorexia requires a multidisciplinary team that addresses both the physical and psychological aspects of the disorder.
 Returning the body to normal nutrition levels is a crucial component of treatment.
 The ultimate goal is to restore adequate nutrient intake and reverse the effects of malnutrition on the brain.